5-Star Nursing Home

 Fishing - walleye, salmon, catfish, northern pike, and more.
 Guides available.

-Water sports - nearby Lake Oahe and in-town swimming pools
+Water sports - nearby Lake Oahe and in-town swimming pool

 Free Camping at Gettysburg's main city park